Updated May 20, 2020

 Since labor is your biggest expense, you would do well to spend time optimizing it.

-Payroll Mistake #4: Insufficient Records For Audits & Disputes
+Payroll Mistake #4: Insufficient Records For Audits and Disputes

 Audits and lawsuits can cripple a business.
 Especially when you are not prepared.
 Keeping good records can insulate you against audits, employee accusations, or regulatory penalties.